dotStart/Ikarus/Readme.md

 You should have received a copy of the [GNU Lesser General Public License] along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-[Code Guidelines]: Project-Ikarus/blob/200/CodeGuidelines.md
+[Code Guidelines]: Project-Ikarus/wiki/Code-guidelines
-[Getting Started]: Project-Ikarus/blob/200/GettingStarted.md
+[Getting Started]: Project-Ikarus/wiki/Get-started
+[Get involved]: Project-Ikarus/wiki/Get-involved
 [GNU Lesser General Public License]: http://www.gnu.org/licenses/lgpl.txt